felixlopz/hubrise-test-task/content/apps/woocommerce/en/pulling-catalog.md

 ---
-title: Pulling The Menu
+title: Pulling The Catalog
 position: 6
 layout: documentation
 meta:
-  title: Pulling The Menu | WooCommerce | HubRise
+  title: Pulling The Catalog | WooCommerce | HubRise
-  description: Find out how to publish your menu to the WooCommerce platform, how items and options are encoded, and which features are supported.
+  description: Find out how to publish your catalog to the WooCommerce platform, how items and options are encoded, and which features are supported.
 ---

 With WooCommerce Bridge, you can pull your HubRise catalog directly into your WooCommerce store with a single click.

-This page explains how you can pull and update your menu on WooCommerce, and what information about HubRise catalogs can be pulled into the platform.
+This page explains how you can pull and update your products on WooCommerce, and what information about HubRise catalogs can be pulled into the platform.

 ## Populating a HubRise Catalog

-To be able to pull your menu into WooCommerce, you should populate a HubRise catalog first.
-Many apps connected with HubRise, including EPOS solutions, offer the ability to export the menu to HubRise.
+To be able to pull your products into WooCommerce, you should populate a HubRise catalog first.
+Many apps connected with HubRise, including EPOS solutions, offer the ability to export the catalog to HubRise.
 Refer to your connected EPOS documentation on the HubRise website to verify.

 For more information on HubRise catalogs, see [Catalogs](/docs/catalog/).

-## Publishing the Menu From the Configuration Page
+## Pulling the Catalog From the Configuration Page

 Once your catalog is populated on HubRise, you can publish it on your WooCommerce store by following these steps.